pmarsceill/patrickmarsceill.com/about.md

 <div class="about__header">
 <div class="about__header__lead">
     <h1 class="page__title icon-page-about-head">A Little About Me</h1>
-    <p class="page__intro" markdown="1">I'm happiest when I'm making, designing, or building.
-At [Happy Cog](http://happycog.com), I work as a Senior Designer alongside some of the best people creating websites and applications.
-My weekends are filled with music making, code wrangling, motorcycle riding, vector bending, and backyard hanging.
+    <p class="page__intro" markdown="1">I'm happiest when I'm bringing things to life.
+At [Happy Cog](http://happycog.com), I work as a Senior Designer where I research, strategize, design, and build for the web.
+My weekends are filled with [side projects](/projects/), music making, motorcycle <del>riding</del> repair, and backyard hanging.
 All of this goes down in Philadelphia, which I call my home.</p>
 </div>

 <div class="photo--bio" markdown="1">